martynvdijke/loudify/docs/usage.md

 # Usage

-To use loudify we consider you have acces to three compputers, lets call them A for client (the computer transmitting the network packets), b the network Broker and C the worker computer.
+To use loudify we consider you have access to three computers, lets call them A for client (the computer transmitting the network packets), b the network Broker and C the worker computer.
 To start you will need loudify installed on all three computers.

 ## Broker